 Why do you need to do daily walkaround checks for commercial vehicles?

-Alastair Peoples, Cheif Executive of the DVSA, sums up the rationale behind proper completion and reporting of safety checks:
+Alastair Peoples, former Cheif Executive of the DVSA, summed up the rationale behind proper completion and reporting of safety checks:

 “Keeping your vehicles in a roadworthy condition is good for business, good for the environment and keeps road users safe”